-When the thermal sensor on the output drivers reports an excessive temperature, the relevant error bit (2) is set and the output drivers are shut down.
-This happens when the measured temperature goes above about 90 °C. The output drivers are then reactivated when the temperature goes below about 80 °C.
+When any of the two thermal sensors on the output drivers reports an excessive temperature, the relevant error bit (1 or 2) is set and the relevant couple of output drivers is shut down.
+This happens when the measured temperature goes above about 90 °C. The same couple of output drivers is then reactivated when the temperature goes below about 80 °C.

-When a hardware problem is detected on any of the two output channels, the relevant error bit (5 or 6) is set and the relevant output driver is permanently disabled.
+When a hardware problem is detected on any of the four output channels, the relevant error bit (5, 6, 7 or 8) is set and the relevant output driver is permanently disabled.
 The error condition may be reset by cycling the power supply off and on or by issuing a reboot command to the controller (see chapter 14.2.52 for more information)